Are bullet proof tires real?

 The correct terminology is “runflat tires”.
-These “runflats” allow a vehicle, generally, to travel up to 60 miles after the tire has been deflated.
+These “runflats” allow a vehicle, generally, to travel up to 60 miles after the tire has been deflated depending on the terrain.
 The Run-flat’s purpose is to allow the vehicle to travel on a tire once flattened by providing a roller/band within a tire as well as keeps the tire on the rim.
 With the tire safely on the rim, the vehicle is still able to have traction allowing the vehicle to continue to drive away from the “danger zone”.

 See a video demo on “What’s Inside” runflats here.

 The concept behind a bulletproof tire is simple: absorption or deflection of the energy from a projectile in an appropriate way to keep the tire functional after the impact.
 Basically, a bulletproof tire is a run-flat tire that is designed to resist the deflation effects when punctured and keeps the vehicle moving at reduced speed for a limited distance to help the passengers inside and the vehicle escape a harmful situation.
 Its air-less tire design is the most resistant to nails and bullets.

 Technically there is nothing like bulletproof tire, but there are tires resistant with rubber or metal band inside.